tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <img src="{{site.baseurl}}/assets/img/assignments/week-04/solder-2.jpg" class="img-fluid w-100"/>
 <p>I tested the board with Santi's computer, and it was detected!</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-04/solder-3.jpg" class="img-fluid w-100"/>
 <p>However, when I tried to test it with other computers, it couldn't be detected.
-After trying to put all connections in beep-beep mode once again with the multimeter as Oscar suggested, I put more solder to one of the resistors, and finally, the board was detected on my Macbook!</p>
+After trying check whether all connections are in beep-beep mode once again as Oscar suggested, I put more solder to one of the resistors, and finally, the board was detected on my Macbook!</p>
 <p></p>

 <h6>TL;DR</h6>
 <p>Things I learned:</p>
 <ul>
 <li>mods might be better than Fab Modules in terms of functionality, but the UI is really painful to use.</li>
 <li>Never put any Z to be 0.</li>
-<li>Boards with thin traces should be generated in conventional direction.</li>
 <li>"Solder like you're painting with watercolor!"</li>
+<li>Make sure the components are soldered completely to the board.</li>
 <li>Always test whether there is any open circuit with multimeter.</li>
-<li>I know I said this above, but <strong>NEVER DROP THE MILLING BITS ONTO THE FLOOR!</strong></li>
+<li>I know I said this already, but <strong>NEVER DROP THE MILLING BITS ONTO THE FLOOR!</strong></li>
 </ul>
 <p></p>

-<h5>Additional delivery - Vinyl cutting the SWD adapter</h5>
+<h5 id="cutting">Additional delivery - Vinyl cutting the SWD adapter</h5>
 <p>After finishing the minimum requirements of this week, I tried to explore another PCB manufacturing process which is vinyl-cutting the board using copper vinyl sheet.
 For this extra ball, I chose to cut the SWD adapter.
 Our instructor Josep Marti guided me through the process since he had experiences cutting the copper vinyl before.</p>
 <p>The steps followed were quite similar to what I did <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-03-computer-controlled-cutting.html#vinylcutter">last week</a> with the <a href="https://www.rolanddga.com/es/soporte/products/cutting/camm-1-gx-24-24-vinyl-cutter">Roland CAMM-1 Servo GX-24</a> machine.
 The only difference is that I had to stick the copper vinyl on top of a plastic sheet, and modify the <strong>Force</strong> settings to be a bit lower, around <strong>80 gf</strong>.</p>
 <p>The trickiest part of this was peeling out the parts that I didn't want from a tiny board (those are the parts usually removed in the milling process).
+The copper vinyl might be thin, but not flexible.
 A good tip here was to use 2 tweezers at the same time, 1 tweezer to peel and the other to fix the positions of the parts I wanted to keep.
 After struggling for a while, I have my pretty cut board which I was quite happy with:</p>
 <p>I decided not to proceed with the soldering process since I realized soldering over those not-so-clingy traces can be a real pain.
 I might want to try it out if I had some extra hands, and if so, I would solder as if I were performing an <a href="https://www.massageaholic.com/4-hand-massage-all-you-need-to-know/">Ayurvedic massage</a>.</p>

 <div class="container w-100 text-center py-4">